docs Self-service account recovery administrator's guide

 Self-service account recovery administrator's guide

-Nametag’s self-service account recovery solution enables employees to quickly and securely recover their Okta, Microsoft Entra, and Duo accounts without needing to involve helpdesk resources.
-This gives employees an easy portal through which they verify their identity and then can reset their own passwords or multi-factor authentication (MFA).
+Nametag self-service account recovery solution enables employees to quickly and securely recover their Okta, Entra ID, and Duo accounts without needing to involve help desk resources.
+This gives employees a portal through which they verify their identity and then can reset their own passwords or multifactor authentication (MFA).

 Connect a directory to Nametag